cherab/core/docs/source/tools/tomography.rst

 Performance tips:

 * The best performance is achieved when Ray Transfer Objects are used with special pipelines and optimised materials (currently only rough metals are optimised, see the demos).
 * When the number of individual light sources and respective bins in the spectral array is higher than ~50-70 thousands, the lack of CPU cache memory becomes a serious factor affecting performance.
-Therefore, it is not recomended to use hyperthreading when calculating geometry matrices for a large number of light sources.
-It is also recomended to divide the calculation into several parts and to calculate partial geometry matrices for not more than ~50-70 thousands of light sources in a single run.
+Therefore, it is not recommended to use hyper-threading when calculating geometry matrices for a large number of light sources.
+It is also recommended to divide the calculation into several parts and to calculate partial geometry matrices for not more than ~50-70 thousands of light sources in a single run.
 Partial geometry matrices can easily be combined into one when all computations are complete.

 .. autoclass:: cherab.tools.raytransfer.raytransfer.RayTransferBox
    :members: invert_voxel_map